ndronos/c-nomorph/Klemens.md

 which means that knowing how to easily call functions from common but not-ISO-standard libraries is essential if you want to get past doing textbook exercises.
+If you want to work with an XML file, a JPEG file image, or a TIFF file, then you will need libxml, libjpeg, or libtiff, which are all freely availble but not part of the standard.